-We cannot assure you that the Reverse Split will increase the price of our common stock and have the desired effect of maintaining compliance with the Nasdag.
+We cannot assure you that the Reverse Split will increase the price of our common stock and have the desired effect of maintaining compliance with the Nasdaq.

 If the Reverse Split is implemented, our Board expects that it will increase the market price of our common stock so that we are able to maintain compliance with the Nasdaq Minimum Bid Price Requirement.
 However, the effect of the Reverse Split upon the market price of our common stock cannot be predicted with any certainty, and the history of similar stock splits for companies in like circumstances is varied.
 It is possible that (i) the per share price of our common stock after the Reverse Split will not rise in proportion to the reduction in the number of shares of our common stock outstanding resulting from the Reverse Split, (ii) the market price per post-Reverse Split share may not exceed or remain in excess of the \$1.00 minimum bid price for a sustained period of time, or (iii) the Reverse Split may not result in a per share price that would attract brokers and investors who do not trade in lower priced stocks.
 Even if the Reverse Split is implemented, the market price of our common stock may decrease due to factors unrelated to the Reverse Split.
-In any case, the market price of our common stock will be based on other factors which may be unrelated to the number of shares outstanding, including our future performance.
-If the Reverse Split is consummated and the trading price of our common stock declines, the percentage decline as an absolute number and as a percentage of our overall market capitalization may be greater than would occur in the absence of the Reverse Split.
-Even if the market price per post-Reverse Split share of our common stock remains in excess of \$1.00 per share, we may be delisted due to a failure to meet other continued listing requirements, including the Nasdaq requirements related to the minimum number of shares that must be in the public float and the minimum market value of the public float.
+In any case, the market price of our common stock will be based on other factors which may be unrelated to the number of shares Split is consummated and the trading price of our common stock declines, the percentage decline as an absolute number and as a percentage of our overall market capitalization may be greater than would occur in the absence of the Reverse Split.
+Even if the market price per share, we may be delisted due to a failure to meet other continued listing requirements, including the Nasdaq requirements related to the minimum number of shares that must be in the public float and the minimum market value of the public float.